DonovonJenson/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Freestyle Rap Rhyme Helper Tool

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+A tool which generates rhymes, allowing new rappers to learn freestyling more quickly.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  The freestyle rap rhyme helper tool takes an old technique - serving words - and adds to that additional rhymes.
+This will allow new rappers to learn how to freestyle while also adding to their rhyme base.
+It also gives beginners an approachable way into freestyling, as the pressure of rhyming is relieved.

 ## Problem ##
   > Describe the problem your product solves.

+  New rappers often don't know where to begin for freestyling.
+They get hung up on the rhyme aspects and are incapable of working on anything else for a long time.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  This tool will serve up both words and rhymes, freeing up beginners to think about other aspects, such as deivery and flow.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  "This is the tool I wanted when I was learning to freestyle.
+It allows a beginner to practice multiple skills and feel good in the process.
+It's going to change the way rappers learn to freestlye."

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  As soon as the page loads, words and rhymes will start being served to you.
+As soon as you're ready, jump in and start using them to freestyle!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "I never thought I'd be able to freestyle.
+I could never think of rhymes!
+Now, I have a tool which allows me to skip that step.
+Also, I'm rhyming better in my freestyles even without it.
+It's amazing!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  The freestyle rap rhyme tool is excellent for beginners and others alike.
+If you've ever wanted to improve your freestyle rap skills, try it out.
+There's no doubt you'll make massive gains in just a few short sessions.